dzaima/CBQN/src/README.md

 if (v(x)->type==t_harr || v(x)->type==t_hslice) B* xp = hany_ptr(x); // note that elType==el_B doesn't imply hany_ptr is safe!
 if (v(x)->type==t_fillarr) B* xp = fillarr_ptr(x);
 B* xp = arr_bptr(x); // will return NULL if the array isn't backed by contiguous B*-s

+// functions to convert arrays to a specific type array: (all consume their argument) I8Arr* a = toI8Arr(x); // convert x to an I8Arr instance (returns the argument if it already is) I8Arr* a = cpyI8Arr(x); // get an I8Arr with reference count 1 with the same items B a = toI8Any(x); // get an object which be a valid argument to i8any_ptr
+// same logic applies for:
+// toBitArr/toI8Arr/toI16Arr/toI32Arr/toF64Arr/toC8Arr/toC16Arr/toC32Arr/toHArr
+// cpyBitArr/cpyI8Arr/cpyI16Arr/cpyI32Arr/cpyF64Arr/cpyC8Arr/cpyC16Arr/cpyC32Arr/cpyHArr
+// toI8Any/toI16Any/toI32Any/toF64Any/toC8Any/toC16Any/toC32Any
 ```

 ## Errors

-Throw an error with `thrM("some message")` or `thr(some B instance)` or `thrOOM()`.
+Throw an error with `thrM("some message")` or `thr(some B object)` or `thrOOM()`.
 What to do with active references at the time of the error is TBD when GC is actually completed, but you can just not worry about that for now.

 A fancier message can be created with `thrF(message, …)` with printf-like (but different!!) varargs (source in `do_fmt`):
 ```